 It’s a rounded chunk of plastic, less stylish than Amazon’s Fire TV remote but likely a lot smaller than the one that came with your TV.
 It is probably smarter too.

 This is a Wi-Fi remote, letting you control the stick from a different room.
-Needing “line of sight” is a thing of the past.
+Needing line of sight for remote commands is a thing of the past – but this left us wondering why there's so clearly an infrared transmitter on the top.

 This works well, although it is only useful for the most basic of setups.
 You can’t control the volume of AV receivers or soundbars, which is a shame when most use the same kind of IR signals.